LLNL/shroud/docs/fstatements.rst

 ``USE`` statements to add to Fortran wrapper.
 A dictionary of list of ``ONLY`` names.
 The names will be expanded before being uses for format values can be used.

-If the name is `-f_module_name-`, the values will not be added.
-This is used by types such as ``CHARACTER`` which does not use a kind in the declaration.
+If ``typemap.f_module_name` is None, then the default ``format.f_module_name`` value will be used.
+No module will be used in the wrapper in this case.
+For example, ``CHARACTER`` which does not use a kind in the declaration since it uses the Fortran native character kind.

 .. code-block:: yaml